 There are numerous steps required for the testing and validation of the rating methodologies and models.
 Testing is conducted to confirm that the firm's approach is sound.
 In testing and validating its Methodologies EJR takes the following approach for randomly chosen credits:

 Data Capture ensure that the appropriate data is being capture for the issue

 Data Validation ensure that the data captured is accurate

-Data Placement ensure that the data is being properly inputted the projected financial statements while projected rating is presented
+Data Placement ensure that the data is being properly inputted applicable)